Even the RVs can be bigger in Texas.

-Yes, even the RVs are bigger in Texas.
+Prices vary by size, and in Texas you have enough space to spread out.
 If you plan to go big on your trip to the second-largest state in the U.S., you can book a Class A RV for $185 per night, Class B for $149, and Class C for $179 per night.

-1. The weather is not playing around.
-Texas summers can hit 90–100°F from June through August in most parts of the state, and that's not a vibe if your AC isn't up to the task.
+The weather is not playing around.
+Texas summers can hit 90–100°F from June through August in most parts of the state, and that's not fun if your AC isn't up to the task (and has an awning).
 Before you book, confirm the unit has solid climate control.

 There are many parks and campgrounds in Texas, but Yogi Bear’s Jellystone Park Guadalupe is one of the best.
 This serene, beautiful, and well-maintained park is just two miles from downtown Kerrville on 72 acres of land along the banks of the magnificent Guadalupe River.
-This park has a lot to offer, including a wide choice of cabins and campsites, as well as numerous facilities and a very pleasant and scenic view.
+This park has a lot to offer, including a wide choice of cabins and campsites, as well as extensive facilities and scenic views.

 The Splashway Waterpark & Campground is also a good option.
-The campground, which is situated about one hour west of Houston, provides 177 full-hookup RV sites, glamping sites, and tent spaces.
-As the sites are long, you will not have any trouble getting into or out of your camping spot.
+The campground is situated about one hour west of Houston, providing 177 full-hookup RV sites, glamping sites, and tent spaces.
+The sites are long, so you will not have any trouble getting into or out of your camping spot.

 Dump stations can make an enormous difference in a comfortable journey, or a chaotic one.
 The RV dump stations in Texas are usually free for the campers staying overnight at RV parks and public campgrounds; however, non-guests may be charged.